Financial Assistance Information

 Escort Policy and Fee: $$$

 Participants nine years of age or younger may attend camp with an adult escort, and escorts may also attend with older students.
 There is a maximum of three campers per escort.
 The escort fee includes meals and housing in a shared room with the camper.

 Campers are housed two per room and may request a specific roommate.
 Roommates need to request each other on their registration form.
 Camp space is filled on a first-come basis and spots cannot be held for a late-registering roommate.

 Camp fee includes:

-Lodging, meals, and camp t-shirt.
+Lodging, meals, and camp t-shirt (if registration is received after the t-shirt order has been submitted we will do our best to provide a t-shirt).
 Campers are housed in comfortable, secure students residence halls.
 Bedding and bath towel are provided.
 Coaches and counselors live in the residence halls and provide 24-hour supervision.
 St. Olaf employs a professional security staff that is on duty 24/7.

 Register now with our secure online form youth, adult (18+) or complete a printable registration form on your computer and send it via mail or fax.
 Registrations are accepted until capacity has been reached.
 When completing the online form please see options below.